A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 Convolutional Neural Network (CNN) is one of the most notable deep learning models due to its shared weights and ability of local field representation \cite{lecun2015deep, lecun1990handwritten}.
 CNN can extract the local features of the input data and combine them layer by layer to generate high-level features.
 As illustrated in Fig. \ref{fig:cnn_arch}, a typical CNN structure basically consists of input layer, convolution layer, pooling layer, and fully connected layer.

-{\textbf{Input layer}}: The input layer can be presented in a two-dimensional manner such as time-frequency spectrum or a one-dimensional manner such as time series data, e.g., the input data can be represent as $X \in R^{A\times B}$, where $A$ and $B$ are the dimensions of the input data.
+{\textbf{Input layer}}: The input layer can be presented in a two-dimensional manner such as time-frequency spectrum or a one-dimensional manner such as time-series data, e.g., the input data can be represented as $X \in R^{A\times B}$, where $A$ and $B$ are the dimensions of the input data.

 {\textbf{Convolution layer}}: In the convolution layer, the convolution kernel (filter) convolutes the input data from the previous layer through a set of weights and composes a feature output, generally called as a feature map.
 The output of the convolutional layer can be calculated as: